-Figure 40: Link Aggregation Switch to Switch Network
+Figure 43: Link Aggregation Switch to Switch Network

-Use the following steps to setup switch 1 and 2 in the graphical user interface
+Use the following steps to setup switch 1 and 2 in the graphical user interface.

-- o the fellowing ctope to octup officer i dila = m and grapinion door internace. ☐ Open the Switching > L2-Redundanc y > Link Aggregation dialog. ☐ Click the 🔡 button.
-The dialog displays the Create window I . $\square$ In the $\mathit{Trunk}\ \mathit{port}\ drop ext{-down list, selection}$ ct the instance number of the link aggregation group. ☐ In the Port drop-down list, select the port 1/1. ☐ Click the Ok button. $\square$ Repeat the preceding steps and select the port 1/2. $\square$ Click the $Ok$ button. $\square$ To save the changes temporarily, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. link-aggregation add lag/1 Creates a Link Aggregation Group lag/1. link-aggregation modify lag/1 addnort 1/1 Adds port 1 / 1 to the Link Aggregation Group
+☐ Open the Switching > L2-Redundancy > Link Aggregation dialog. ☐ Click the 🔛 button.
+The dialog displays the Create window. ☐ In the Trunk port drop-down list, select the instance number of the link aggregation group. \square In the Port drop-down list, select the port 1/1. ☐ Click the Ok button. \square Repeat the preceding steps and select the port 1/2. \Box Click the Ok button. ☐ To save the changes temporarily, click the ✓ Change to the Privileged EXEC mode. enable Change to the Configuration mode. configure Creates a Link Aggregation Group lag/1.

+link-aggregation add lag/1